Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 \subsubsection{Conductivity tensor assignment}

 The five tissue classes in the EEG forward model were assigned conductivity tensors as follows.
 Isotropic conductivities (Table~\ref{tab:conductivity}) were assigned to the scalp, skull, cerebrospinal ﬂuid (CSF), electrode grid array substrate and gray matter regions \citep{ hallez_etal_2007_review, vorwerk_etal_2014_guideline}.
-The anisotropic conductivity of the white matter was estimated from the diffusion tensors using the fractional method introduced by \citet{tuch_etal_2001_conductivity}.
-The mean conductivity (\(\tfrac{1}{3} \mathrm{tr}\,C\)) of white matter was in the range from \(1\times10^{-6}\) to 0.99~S/m which agrees with values reported in the literature \citep{haueisen_etal_1997_influence,tuch_etal_2001_conductivity}.
+The anisotropic conductivity of the white matter was estimated from the diffusion tensors using the fractional method with empirically defined scaling factors introduced by \citet{tuch_etal_2001_conductivity}.
+The mean conductivity (\(\tfrac{1}{3} \mathrm{tr}\,C\)) of white matter was in the range from \(1\times10^{-6}\) to 0.99~S/m, with an average value of 0.56~S/m, which agrees with values reported in the literature \citep{haueisen_etal_1997_influence,tuch_etal_2001_conductivity}.
 Fig~\ref{fig:brain-cond} shows the mean conductivity for the model based on preoperative images and the model corresponding to the postoperative, deformed configuration of the brain.
 The unphysical conductivities of the brain tissue between the electrode grid array (represented by the tissue with conductivity close to zero) and the skull are clearly visible, whereas regions further from the implanted electrodes (and therefore further from the deformed brain surface) have similar conductivities in both images.

 Patient-specific model of brain bioelectric activity consists therefore of conductivity (tensor \(C\) in Eq.~\eqref{eq:poisson-eq}--\eqref{eq:poisson-nbc}) distribution depicted in the bottom row of Fig.~\ref{fig:brain-cond} together with the (deformed) geometry (\(\Omega\) in Eq.~\eqref{eq:poisson-eq}--\eqref{eq:poisson-nbc}) depicted in the bottom row of Fig.~\ref{fig:mri-ct-elec}.